 Carla has conducted numerous business and asset valuations for a variety of purposes, including purchase price allocations, goodwill impairment testing, M&A, corporate tax restructuring and debt analysis.
 She has been involved in multiple valuation assignments for a wide range of industries, including pharma, biotech, healthcare, vitamin retail, specialty chemicals, industrial manufacturing, and gaming and hospitality.
 Carla has substantial experience with cross-border valuations, working with multinational corporations to address complex tax, international cost of capital and foreign exchange issues.

 Carla was quoted in a Wall Street Journal article around the U.S. Goodwill Impairment Study.
-According to Carla, impairment levels in 2021 will depend on the speed of the economic recovery and other factors, such as vaccination rates.
+Carla discussed how companies that completed SPAC mergers during the recent boom are now seeing their goodwill impaired.
+According to Carla, overall goodwill impairment levels in 2023 will depend on the Federal Reserve’s ability to combat inflation and achieve a soft landing.
 Read more.

 Carla is also one of Kroll' experts in addressing valuation issues related to cost of capital.
 She has authored a chapter titled, "Cost of Capital for Divisions and Reporting Units," which is included in the fourth and fifth editions of the textbook: Cost of Capital: Applications and Examples, by Shannon Pratt and Roger Grabowski.
 She was also a contributing author to the chapter "Risk-Free Rate" in the fifth edition.
 She is a co-author of the Kroll Valuation Handbook series, now available exclusively online in the Cost of Capital Navigator.
 Carla is a frequent speaker in webinars and conferences on the topics of cost of capital, goodwill impairment and valuation in general.
 She is also a frequent guest speaker in top business schools' MBA courses.
 Carla is a member of the Education Committee of the International Institute of Business Valuers (IIBV).